tidyverse/tidyverse.org/content/articles/2018-07-talk-carpe-diem.markdown

 Conference talks are a great opportunity to help people learn about the cool and useful things you have built.
 A few concrete practices will make your marketing efforts more effective.

+*We assume your product meets your quality standards and that you have already documented it.
+This is about stuff you can do in ~1 hour as you prepare you talk that will have high payoff in terms of recruiting users.
+This is also not about how to give a great talk.*

 ## Marketing is not a Four Letter Word

 First, let's deal with the word and concept of "marketing".